 First, the requirements of s 100(2) do not appear to have been the subject of detailed argument before the court.
 Second, whilst the court appears to have entertained doubts about whether the child could be said to be accommodated at to , and to have perceived the significance of an answer in the negative, no final conclusion appears to have been reached by the court on that issue.
 Third, and importantly, before coming to its decision the court does not appear to have been referred to the decision of the Court of Appeal in Re E (A Child).
 Within this context, I am satisfied that there are reasons to doubt that Re B (Secure Accommodation: Inherent Jurisdiction)(No 1) was correctly decided

 In re T (A Child) (Secure Accommodation) EWCA Civ 2136, the court was clear that it is fundamentally unsatisfactory that many young people were being placed in secure accommodation outside the statutory scheme in units that by definition had not been approved by the secretary of state as secure children’s homes.
-This case has been appealed to the Supreme Court who heard the appeal in October 2020 and we are waiting for the judgment.

 The appellant, T, was a 15-year-old child who was subject to a care order.
 The local authority wished to place T in secure accommodation but there were no places available in any registered secure children’s homes.
 So the LA applied to the High Court for orders under its inherent jurisdiction authorising T’s placement in non-statutory accommodation.
 T had consented to the restrictions on her liberty in the placements sought and submitted that the orders restricting her liberty were unnecessary.
 The Court of Appeal found that consent was not a relevant issue for the exercise of the inherent jurisdiction.
 T appealed to the Supreme Court, wishing to be recognised as capable of consenting in law.